The Spotlight Principle™

 Why Many Brand Narratives Fall Flat

-Many companies work hard to explain their product clearly.
+Many companies work hard to explain what they offer.
 Features are listed.
 Benefits are organized.
-The message becomes logical and structured.
-But clarity alone does not create attention.
+The message becomes clear.

 What often gets in the way is language.

-Professional messaging often softens meaning.
-Consequences disappear under jargon, lofty explanations, and polite phrasing until the tension that makes a story matter is gone.
+Professional messaging softens meaning.
+Consequences disappear under jargon, long explanations, and polite phrasing until the tension that makes a story matter is gone.

 Great messaging reveals what’s at stake without sounding like it’s trying to scare you.